Flightfest set to soar once again over Chilliwack - Chilliwack Progress

-Chilliwack Flightfest will be taking to the skies again for the first time since 2019.
+Chilliwack Flightfest will take to the skies once again for this summer.

-The free airshow will be the “biggest to date,” according to the new organizers for this year’s event which is set for Aug.
+The free airshow will be the “biggest to date,” according to the new organizers for this year’s event, set for Aug.
 20 and 21 at the Chilliwack Airport.

 Flightfest began back in the early 1990s.
 In 2017, it was cancelled due to lack of funding and volunteers.
-It returned again in 2018 and 2019 only to be cancelled again in 2020 and 2021 during the pandemic.
+It returned again in 2018 and 2019 only to be cancelled again during the pandemic.

 Event co-chair Jason Hilton says Flightfest is a great way to bring the community and local businesses together, and to help connect and improve the Chilliwack economy in a post-pandemic world.